northeastern-rc/rc-public-documentation/docs/source/08_using-ood/03_interactiveapps.md

    A Jupyter Notebook opens in a new tab on your browser.

 :::{tip}
-On the Jupyter Notebook Home tab, click **New**, then select the kernel you want to use, such as Python or R.
-Your selected kernel opens in a new tab on your browser.
+On the Jupyter Notebook Home tab, click **New**, then select the kernel you want to use, such as Python or R. Your selected kernel opens in a new tab on your browser.
 Click the **Running** tab to see a list of what Notebooks you already have running.
 If you already have a Notebook saved to your home directory, on the **Files** tab, click the name of the file to restart the Notebook in a new tab on your browser.
 :::

-::::::{tab-set}
-:::::{tab-item} Jupyter Notebook \[Custom Anaconda Environment\]
+## Jupyter Notebook \[Custom Anaconda Environment\]

 One of the interactive apps on OOD is Jupyter Notebook Custom Anaconda Environment.
 You need to do some initial setup in order to use this app effectively.
 This section will provide a walkthrough of setting up and using this app.
 The general workflow is to first create a virtual python environment; ensure that Jupyter Notebook is installed in your virtual environment; and then reference this environment when you start the Jupyter Notebook \[Custom Anaconda Environment\] OOD interactive app.

 **Virtual python environment**